awWhy/Fundamental/README.md

 ## Special NPM commands: (Configure first)
 1. `npm build` - to convert all .ts files into a single .js (browsers cant use .ts).
-2. `npm watch` - same as build, but will convert automaticly, when detects any changes.
+2. `npm watch` - same as build, but will convert automatically, when detects any changes.
 ##### You can add `:map` if you need to see from which file and line, error has came from in a browser.
 3. `npm lint` - to check if there are any obvious mistakes in .ts file, also helps to keep same style.
 4. `npm fix` - will auto fix lint for you that it can by itself.